 We are different from past generations.
 Molecular, biochemical and histologic techniques are able to tell us with greater detail than ever before about what is happening within cells and tissues.
-Our laboratory is concerned with understanding the molecular processes which contribute to age-related neurodegenerative diseases, as gleaned from molecular, biochemical and pathologic analysis of mouse and human brain tissues.
+Our laboratory is concerned with understanding the molecular processes which contribute to age-related neurodegenerative diseases, as gleaned from molecular, biochemical and pathologic analysis of human brain and spinal cord tissues.
 Thus, we are developing better methods to understand neurodegenerative diseases using cutting-edge technologies across different disciplines.

 We change paradigms.
-The identification of TDP-43 as the major component of ubqiuitinated inclusions in amyotrophic lateral sclerosis (ALS) and frontotemporal lobar dementia (FTLD) changed our understanding of motor neuron disease.
+TDP-43 is the major component of pathologic inclusions in amyotrophic lateral sclerosis (ALS) and frontotemporal lobar dementia (FTLD).
 TDP-43 is an RNA-binding protein which is known to regulate pre-mRNA splicing and mRNA stability.
-This discovery was followed by identification of ALS-associated mutations within the gene encoding FUS, another RNA-binding protein, and the discovery of FUS-positive inclusions in FTLD.
-It was already known that spinal muscular atrophy could be caused by mutations in the gene encoding survival of motor neuron protein, an essential component of the spliceosome.
-Most recently, the discovery of intronic hexanucleotide repeat expansions in C9ORF72 associated with ALS and FTLD implicates toxic RNA species in the pathogenesis of these clinically diverse yet mechanistically similar diseases.
-Clearly, these neurodegenerative diseases are fundamentally RNA diseases.
+Mutations within the gene encoding FUS, another RNA-binding protein, cause ALS, and FUS-positive inclusions are seen in rare forms of FTLD.
+Spinal muscular atrophy is caused by mutations in the gene encoding survival of motor neuron protein, an essential component of the spliceosome.
+Intronic hexanucleotide repeat expansions in C9ORF72 are the most common cause of ALS and FTLD, implicating toxic RNA species in these clinically diverse yet mechanistically similar diseases.
+Clearly, ALS and FTLD are RNA diseases.
 Our laboratory is interested in the function and dysfunction of TDP-43, FUS and C9ORF72, and in identifying the RNA pathways which are relevant to human disease.We are different because scientific progress can change who we are.
 Our laboratory pursues basic questions which are clinically relevant.
 This requires us to return to the human disease to validate our findings and to reset our trajectory.
 Thus, molecular, biochemical and histologic analysis of brain tissue is critical to our mission.